 This allows you to discuss the project and your vision in more depth.
 However, this also provides the developers with enough information regarding whether or not they can turn your vision into reality.

-Diving headfirst into a project without discussing your project clearly may lead to disappointment, miss-communication, and several mistakes along the way.
-Therefore, go ahead and schedule a call beforehand to hash out the details.
+Diving headfirst into a project without discussing your project may lead to disappointment, miscommunication, or mistakes.
+Schedule a call beforehand to hash out the details.

-Chances are, if the software development company do not offer calls or meetings, then you likely want to avoid these anyways.
+Chances are, if the software development company do not offer calls or meetings, then you likely want to avoid them.

 Choosing a company based on price, not expertise

-Second, you should never choose a company based on price, not expertise.
-For example, although the service may be relatively cheap, especially when compared to other developers, the finished product may be of much less high-quality.
+Second, you should never choose a company based on price, only expertise.
+For example, although the service may be relatively cheap, when compared to other developers, the finished product may be of much less quality.

-Similarly, just because a service is more expensive than others, it does not guarantee great work.
-Instead, you want to find somewhere in the middle, but more importantly, you should ask to see samples of previous work, and if possible, speak to a developer to capture your vision before the project starts.
+Similarly, just because a service is more expensive than others, it doesn’t guarantee great work.
+Instead, you want to find something in the middle.
+More importantly, you should ask to see samples of previous work, and if possible, speak to a developer to capture your vision before the project starts.

-Often, you may find yourself speaking with multiple software developers at once, all hashing out the details and later choosing the most suitable for the job.
-This is completely fine, so long as you don’t lead the developers on, and let them know this from the beginning of the project.
+Often, you may find yourself speaking with multiple software developers at once, later choosing the most suitable for the job.
+This is completely fine, so long as you don’t lead the developers on, and let them know this from the beginning.

-Third, you should avoid working with a software developer or development company that operates out of a different time zone.
-This is not to say that they are bad at their job by no means.
-However, this can make communication a little difficult, time consuming, and more back and forth than you’d like.
+Third, you should avoid working with a software development company that operates in of a different time zone.
+This is not to say that they are bad at their job but it can make communication a difficult and time consuming.

-For example, this could task days instead of one afternoon to plan out ideas.
-Furthermore, if you are to schedule a call or meeting to discuss progress or to further hash out ideas, the timing of this meeting will likely not be favourable for one party, e.g. late at night or in the early hours of the morning.
+For example, it could take days instead of an afternoon to plan out ideas.
+Furthermore, if you schedule a call or meeting to discuss progress, the timing of the meeting will likely not be favourable for one party, like late at night or in the early hours.

 Not being clear from the beginning

-We’ve briefly touched on this already.
-However, it’s paramount that you’re clear from the beginning of the project.
-You must convey exactly what it is you’re after from the software, your goals as a business, and any other information you can share to give the developers greater insight into how your business works, and how the software should complement this.
+It’s paramount that you convey exactly what it is you’re after from the software and your goals as a business.
+Share any other information with your software developer to lend greater insight into how your business works, and how the software must complement this.